khristinakokolus/LSA_topic_modeling/README.md

-# Latent Semantic Analysis for Topic Modelling
+# Latent Semantic Analysis for Topic Modeling

 ## Table of contents